vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/06_The_Ramtek_Inscriptions_2.md

 four oceans’\).
 56 A.M.
 Shastri argues that the title ‘Lord of the Three Oceans’

-is ‘pertinent only in South Indian context’ 57 and ‘indicative of the tremendous Mahārāja Svāmidāsa \(Kalacuri year 67 = ad 317\) a śāṇd
+is ‘pertinent only in South Indian context’ 57 and ‘indicative of the tremendous Mahārāja Svāmidāsa \(Kalacuri year 67 = ad 317\) a śāṇḍilyasagotramuṇḍabrāhmaṇa  is

-. ilyasagotramuṇd

-. abrāhmaṇa  is

 mentioned \(CII IV, 7 \(1.
 3\)\).
 An inscription dating from the 5th regnal year of Rudrasena II is reported by Shastri \(1987, 46-8\) to have been recently found in Mandhal.
-According to Shastri it records the erection of a Viṣṇu temple dedicated to Mondasvāmiṇ One wonders whether there could be a connexion between ◦muṇd
+According to Shastri it records the erection of a Viṣṇu temple dedicated to Mondasvāmiṇ One wonders whether there could be a connexion between ◦muṇḍa and ‘monda’.

-. a and ‘monda’.
 To be certain

 we have to wait for the publication of the texṭ A detailed treatment of this issue will be found in Bakker 2010d, 467–69 \(below, pp. 326 ff.\).